xingh/linkedin-bot/README.md

 # linkedin-bot / social bots
 This is forked from another project called 'linkedin-bot' which was a JS script for automatic invitations to add to the network of contacts.
 I have modified it for my needs to connect and log the information I need for our CRM to log our touchpoints.
 I have also recently added one to log who came to our meetups.
+These type of scripts are used for informational purposes only to teach our teams how to script the browser / mine data.

 # How to use?
 * Go to your network on [linkedIn](https://www.linkedin.com/mynetwork/)